 Income tax expense.
-Income taxes are generally presented on an "as combined" basis.
-However, in light of the historic ownership structure of the combined entities, U.S. tax laws do not allow tax losses of one entity to offset income and losses of another entity until July 1, 2011.
-As such, the financial accounting for the income tax consequences of each combined company is calculated separately in the combined financial statements.
+Income taxes in our financial statements are generally presented on a "consolidated" basis.
+However, in light of the historic ownership structure of Laredo, U.S. tax laws do not allow tax losses of one entity to offset income and losses of another entity until after the consummation of the Broad Oak acquisition on July 1, 2011.
+As such, the financial accounting for the income tax consequences of each taxable entity is calculated separately for all periods prior to July 1, 2011.

 Laredo Petroleum, LLC is a limited liability company treated as a partnership for federal and state income tax purposes.
 The taxable income of Laredo Petroleum, LLC is passed through to its members.
 As such, no recognition of federal or state income taxes for Laredo Petroleum, LLC has been provided for in the accompanying combined financial statements.
 Laredo Petroleum, LLC's subsidiaries and Broad Oak, are separate taxable corporations and these corporations along with subsidiaries that are organized as limited liability companies, are subject to federal and state corporate income taxes.
 These income taxes are accounted for under the asset and liability method pursuant to Accounting Standards Codification 740, Income Taxes.
-Deferred tax assets and liabilities are recognized for the future tax consequences attributable to differences between the financial statement carrying amounts of existing assets and liabilities and their respective tax bases and operating losses and tax credit carryforwards.
-Under this method, deferred tax assets and liabilities are measured using enacted tax rates expected to apply to taxable income in the years in which those temporary differences are expected to be recovered or settled.
+Deferred tax assets and liabilities are recognized for the future tax consequences attributable to differences between the financial statement carrying amounts of existing assets and liabilities are measured using enacted tax rates expected to apply to taxable income in the years in which those temporary differences are expected to be recovered or settled.
 The effect on deferred tax assets and liabilities of a change in tax rates is recognized in income in the period that includes the enactment date.
 On a quarterly basis, management evaluates the need for and adequacy of valuation allowances based on the expected realization of the deferred tax assets and adjusts the amount of such allowances, if necessary.